Nine Dead: Plot

 At this point, the shooter reenters, and since not all of the connections have been established, he tries to kill Eddie, but Father Francis puts himself in the path of the bullet and is killed instead.
 When Kelley identifies the shooter as Wade, he denies this and leaves.
 Once the shooter leaves, Sully realizes that before Christian robbed Mrs. Chan's store, he didn't have a gun, and must have bought one from Leon.
 The shooter enters and targets Mrs. Chan; instead of whispering the reason to her, he hands her a note written in Chinese.
 She pleads with him in Chinese (presumably revealing the shooter's motive to viewers who understand Chinese) before being shot.
 Kelley begs him to let her go to be with her son, but the shooter angrily berates Kelley for using her son as an excuse, and leaves, but not before hinting Jackson is the father of Kelley's baby.

 Kelley confirms that Jackson is the father of her son, and also reveals she fabricated evidence to convict Greeley, saying she needed to win a case after many losses.
-She also reveals that Jackson unknowingly helped her falsify evidence, and that she once killed a man who raped her in self-defense, and swept it under the rug when the rapist's body was found.
+She also reveals that Jackson unknowingly helped her falsify evidence, and that she once killed a man in self-defense who had raped her, and swept it under the rug when the rapist's body was found.
 Eddie realizes the shooter must be Greeley's father, exacting revenge, and the remaining four begin to wonder what happened to Greeley after he went to prison.
 The shooter returns and kills Sully, who has no remorse for his actions.

 With only Kelley, Jackson, and Eddie left, the three struggle to establish connections for Eddie and Coogan.
 Eddie supposes that Coogan was earlier referring to being infected with AIDS (since he mentioned the others being harmed by "blood splatter"), and, as he has been in multiple prisons, could have raped Greeley and infected him.
 Then the final connection is made; Greeley applied for an experimental drug treatment for HIV from Eddie's company, but Eddie would have had to reject him due to his criminal conviction.
 They explain this to the shooter, Greeley's father, who removes his mask and agrees to let them all go.
 Kelley is released, but, having slowly revealed her true nature, steals the gun and shoots Greeley's father, Eddie, and Jackson.
 Greeley's father, who was wearing a kevlar vest, recovers momentarily to reveal that the whole time "everybody has been watching" and that they now know "who the real Kelley Murphy is".
 He is then shot in the head, and Kelley escapes as the police arrive.